AVL Trees: Rotations, Insertion, Deletion with C++ Example

 Insertion in AVL Trees

-Step 1: Insert the node in the AVL tree using the same insertion algorithm of BST.
-In the above example, insert 160.
+Step 1: Insert the node using the standard BST algorithm.
+In the example above, insert 160.

 Deletion in AVL Trees